top of page

 Ultimately, regardless of individual resilience to pressure, its negative effects on both ourselves and those around us cannot be ignored.
 The long-term toll on health and lifespan compels us to critically examine the stressful norms we accept in such a submissive attitude.

 And remember: Walking your own path in life could be in synergy, and not necessarily in opposition, to society.
-It is done when you pursue a craft or job you are really interested in, and manage to prove its worth to society at large, by contribute to it, using it.
+It is done when you pursue a craft or job you are really interested in, and manage to prove its worth to society at large, by contributing to it, using it.
 In other words, in some situations it's possible to accomplish both your desires without going against those who are dear to you.

 Beyond the Orthodox

 If you have the freedom and means to chart your own course and find fulfillment in life, then consider abandoning the orthodox, stress-inducing paths.
-This might mean sacrificing some societal expectations and the approval of those who hold high standards for you, but it's a worthwhile trade-off for your well-being.
+This might mean sacrificing some societal expectations and the approval of those who hold high standards for you, but it's a worthwhile trade-off for your own well-being.
 Understand that there may be people who are more interested in you accomplishing their version of success, rather than your owne well-being.
 Consider asking yourself (or them) if they know what they're talking about, when they aim to support you according to their own interests.

 The existence of movements like MGTOWs, minimalists, and hikikomoris speaks to this very possibility.
 Each group, in its own way, seeks a different alternative path, driven by the belief that there's a better way to navigate life's complexities.
 It challenges the notion that achieving "A" requires exclusively going through "B," a concept often reinforced by social conditioning.